 Lawyer Eric Hageman won $5 million for a young woman who was severely injured in a boating accident.
 The driver of the boat was extremely intoxicated.
 His erratic driving caused our client to fall off of the boat, and then he ran over her.
 The propeller caused significant damage to a limb, resulting in permanent disability.

 5 Things You Should Know about a Boating Accident Lawsuit in Minnesota

 - If the driver of the boat was drunk, the injured person may be able to sue a bar or restaurant that served the driver alcohol before the accident.
-This is important because the insurance policy covering that business may provide for substantially more compensation to an injured person than the insurance policy of the boat owner.
+This is important because a business’s insurance policy may provide substantially more compensation to an injured person than the insurance policy of the boat owner.

 - If a family member is too injured to take the steps to sue, you may be able to sue on that person’s behalf.
 This is important because the injured person needs his or her medical bills paid, and the family should be compensated for the money lost because that person cannot work.

-- When a child is severely injured in a boating accident, the parents may have the right to sue on the the child’s behalf and put any money recovered in a trust for the child.
+- When a child is severely injured in a boating accident, the parents may have the right to sue on the child’s behalf and put any money recovered in a trust fund for the child.
 This money can be used for current and future medical bills and other expenses.